Legendary heavyweight boxing champion Jack Dempsey in training. Dempsey was an inspiration for the Jack McCloskey character.

 Maiden Lane is the sequel to Riverside Drive and the second book in the Border City Blues series of crime fiction stories set in the Windsor/ Detroit area during Prohibition.
-If you want to talk in terms of narrative strings, then Maiden Lane is the knot.

 Introductions to Riverside Drive's and Maiden Lane's main characters can be found in young Jack McCloskey's smuggling adventure, The Lusty Beg, in a glimpse of the young Vera Maude in Delivery, a humorous tale of novocaine and moving-going in Enough Money For Popcorn, and a view into her life in New York City in Vera Maude's Christmas In the Village.

 In the frigid cold and blowing snow, Detective Campbell pauses to light his cigar at the top of Maiden Lane, and the moment he strikes his match a body comes flying out the window of Madame Zahra’s Astral Attic.
 Campbell turns just in time to see the body hit the icy cobblestone.
-Is it murder or suicide?
+Is it a case of murder or suicide?

 As the sinister quartet begins to terrorize the city's underground it’s all rumours and panic until bodies start accumulating in Dr. Laforet’s laboratory-cum-mortuary.
 Campbell reluctantly resorts to otherworldly measures in an effort to find the truth.